 I have clients who work 12 hour days, own 20+ units and still have time to travel the world and enjoy life.

 Investing in real estate does not have to take a lot of time.
-What can take time is building your investing team, and then once you’ve assembled that team it requires less time and effort.
+What can take time is building your investing team.
+Once you’ve assembled that team it requires less time and effort.

 Choosing the right team members is key to building a profitable portfolio with little time and effort.